mlaursen/react-md/packages/menu/README.md

 # @react-md/menu

 Create accessible dropdown menus that auto-position themselves to stay within the viewport.
-The menus are entirely navigatable with a keyboard along with some additional behavior:
+The menus are entirely navigable with a keyboard along with some additional behavior:

 - `ArrowUp` and `ArrowDown` to focus the previous/next `MenuItem` that also